neekchang/ros_speech2text4jibo/README.md

-# Ros Speech2Text with Ubuntu 16.04 and updated Google Speech Client
+# Ros Speech2Text with Ubuntu 16.04 and updated Google Speech Client + use with Team Meeting Jibo Project

 This was used with the "Team Meeting Project" using the Jibo robots.
 All information is current as of 2018-7-16.